GeoscienceAustralia/PF3D/README.txt

 =====================================
-PythonFALL3D - Volcanic Ash Modelling
+PF3D - Volcanic Ash Modelling
 =====================================

-PythonFALL3D is a Python module that facilitates volcanic ash impact modelling using the Fall3d package http://bsccase02.bsc.es/projects/fall3d
+PF3D is a Python module that facilitates volcanic ash hazard modelling using the Fall3D package http://bsccase02.bsc.es/projects/fall3d

-PythonFALL3D was developed as part of the Australia-Indonesia Facility for Disaster Reduction (AIFDR) in Jakarta to build capacity for this type of modelling in the region.
+PF3D (python-FALL3D) was developed jointly between Geoscience Australia (GA) and the Australia- Indonesia Facility for Disaster Reduction (AIFDR) and modifies the modelling procedure of FALL3D to simplify its use for those with no background in computational modelling.
+Three modelling procedures are available through a unified interface: scenario-based modelling (single event), hazard mapping (probabilistic wind) and forecasting (predictive).

+PF3D outputs are geospatially referenced in a standard format and can be viewed alongside other datasets important for impact and risk analysis such as: population density, exposure of the built environment and crop extents.
+The hazard maps produced contour connecting points of equal volcanic ash thicknesses (or ash load: mass per unit area; or ash concentration: volume per unit area).
+Each map may contain contours of volcanic ash thicknesses/load that vary in appearance according to the volcanological and meteorological conditions during the eruption.
+Collectively these hazard maps are intended for use by government agencies to assess the risk of volcanic ash for communities.

 See README.txt in the source and testing directories for more details.

-The homepage for PythonFALL3D is at http://www.aifdr.org/projects/aim See installation instructions at http://www.aifdr.org/projects/aim/wiki/InstallationGuide
+The homepage for PF3D is at http://www.aifdr.org/projects/aim See installation instructions at http://www.aifdr.org/projects/aim/wiki/InstallationGuide